ThomasTJdev/nim_websitecreator/README.md

   * `-u:<admin username>`
   * `-p:<admin password>`
   * `-e:<admin email>`
-* `nginx` = Used to close the streaming connection when using nginx as a webserver
+* `nginx` = Used to close the streaming connection when using Nginx as a webserver
 * `insertdata` = Insert standard data (this will override existing data)
 * `newdb` = Generates the database with standard tables (does **not** override or delete tables). `newdb` will be initialized automatic, if no database exists.